Frequently Asked Questions

 Do we need consent from individuals to provide their data?

 The use of personal data in UKMED is not reliant on individual consent from data subjects, as it is not a necessary condition for processing under the UK General Data Protection Regulation (UK GDPR).
 The UK GDPR allows personal data to be used without consent where it is necessary for statutory functions.
 The Medical Act 1983 gives the General Medical Council a legal responsibility to promote high standards of medical education and co-ordinate all stages of medical education.
-UKMED supports the General Medical Council to fulfil this function by enabling investigation of training pathways, educational programmes and, selection and assessment tools.
+UKMED supports the General Medical Council to fulfil this function by enabling investigation of training pathways, educational programmes, and selection and assessment tools.
 This enables the creation of the database and the disclosure of data by other providers in compliance with the UK GDPR.

 The Information Commissioner's Office guidance on consent under General Data Protection Regulation encourages public authorities to rely on their statutory functions instead of consent to enable the use of personal data.
 The validity of UKMED relies on the General Medical Council having a complete dataset for its cohorts of students and doctors.
 If the General Medical Council used consent as the basis for inclusion this would reduce the number of subjects and severely limit the value of UKMED as a research tool.